Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Visual Application Orchestration**

-- Drag-and-drop or low-code UI: Configure the RAG pipeline (document upload → Embedding generation → Vector retrieval → Prompt combination → Model call → Result output) and multi-step Agent workflow through a graphical interface.
+- Drag-and-drop or low-code UI: Configure RAG pipelines (document upload → Embedding generation → Vector retrieval → Prompt combination → Model call → Result output) and multi-step Agent workflows through a graphical interface.
 - Support conditional branching and looping: You can add conditional judgments in process nodes to implement complex logic (such as routing different sub-processes based on search results).
 - Debug panel: You can view the intermediate data of each step (such as Embedding vector dimensions, search result summary, Prompt content) in real time to facilitate problem location.